microsoft/FluidFramework/packages/dds/tree/docs/modular-change-family/README.md

 First, it's helpful to consider how revision info is maintained in changeset structures.
 Here "at rest" is in opposition to "during rebase/invert/compose".

-`ModularChangeFamily` maintain revision info such that for each portion of the changeset that is associated with a specific `RevisionTag`, `ModularChangeFamily` is able to recover the `RevisionTag` for that portion.
+`ModularChangeFamily` maintains revision info such that for each portion of the changeset that is associated with a specific `RevisionTag`, `ModularChangeFamily` is able to recover the `RevisionTag` for that portion.
 The only exception is the case where changes for a single field are contributed by multiple revisions: the `ModularChangeFamily` keeps track of the revision info associated with the changes made to the individual subtrees rooted in that field,